 - Alteration in cerebrospinal fluid – such as infection or hydrocephalus.

 Some of the different types of brain cancer that may require brain surgery include:

 - Gliomas – glial cells make up the supportive tissue of the brain, and don’t conduct electrical impulses.
-Glioma is a broad term used to describe brain tumours associated with the three types of glial cell, which include the astrocyte, oligodendrocyte and the ependymal cell.
+Glioma is a broad term used to describe brain tumors associated with the three types of glial cell, which include the astrocyte, oligodendrocyte, and the ependymal cell.

 - Pituitary tumor – cancer of the pituitary gland, such as craniopharyngioma.